 Ask For Referrals

 The most common, yet effective way to find a doctor is to ask for referrals from people.
 This can include friends, other family members or even reviews from the internet.
 If you’re left with no other choice but to follow reviews, make sure the positives outnumber the negatives.
-Keep in mind that there is always going to be a few people who leave a negative review.
+Keep in mind that there are always going to be a few people who leave a negative review.
 But if too many people have negative things to say, it is best if you keep searching.

 Check Your Insurance

 After finding a few potential doctors, the next thing you want to do is to check your insurance.
 Even if you have health insurance, the doctor you choose might not accept it.
-Double check to make sure that they take your insurance before scheduling an appointment.
+Double-check to make sure that they take your insurance before scheduling an appointment.

 Perform Some Background Research